The piecemeal rollout of the BBC Reith font across BBC News continues. On Monday morning, the BBC Business Live titles were updated to BBC Reith.

 I’m probably more concerned about the fact that the ‘L’ of ‘Live’ doesn’t line up with the edge of the ‘BBC BUSINESS’ text.
 Now that’s just clumsy.

-These text alignment and spacing issues are not just careless, but unforgiveable.
+These text alignment and spacing issues are rather careless.
 This programme is broadcast to an audience of millions.
 I’ve seen more care taken with one-off graphics on regional news programmes.

 PICTURED: still from BBC Business Live title sequence.
-SUPPLIED BY: The TV Room.
 COPYRIGHT: BBC.